Session to discuss launch of advanced weaponry production

 A complete closed cycle for manufacturing advanced weaponry from means of mobility to means of destruction has to be created in Belarus.
-Belarus President Alexander Lukashenko set the goal at the government conference held on 23 September to discuss the launch of advanced weaponry production.
+Belarus President Aleksandr Lukashenko set the goal at the government conference held on 23 September to discuss the launch of advanced weaponry production.

 “It is necessary to equip our army with modern, precise and effective weapons,” said the head of state.
 “The hardware is needed to give protection to army units, high mobility, manageability, and the ability to carry out recon mission and deliver fire strikes at long distances”.

 “Weapon manufacturing differs from conventional product manufacturing.
 We cannot rely on buying weapon parts.
 We will have to create parts on our own.
 Even if today you strike a deal with a partner to make some kinds of weapons, keep in mind that tomorrow you may lose the partner.
 Nobody is going to give or sell what we need today — advanced weapons — even for a lot of money.
-You can see it in the example of our neighboring Ukraine,” noted Alexander Lukashenko.
+You can see it in the example of our neighboring Ukraine,” noted Aleksandr Lukashenko.

 In his words, the importance of advanced weapons can be recognized by examining the ongoing armed hostilities.

-Alexander Lukashenko reminded: “If you want peace, prepare for war”.
+Aleksandr Lukashenko reminded: “If you want peace, prepare for war”.
 “We are not in danger of a war at present but the army has to be kitted out in a timely manner,” believes the Belarusian leader.
 “If we are ready to respond to any challenges, including similar ones, no war will happen.
 Unfortunately, wars evolve.
 And we have to evolve, too”.